 Images are an important part of the medical record.
 One of the requirements for clinical images is correct labeling to include patient identification.
 The ACR understands that as providers, facilities are subject to the Health Insurance Portability and Accountability Act of 1996 (HIPAA) and that is why the ACR executes a HIPAA business associate agreement (BAA) with facilities.
 This agreement allows the collection of patient information in the performance of ACR accreditation activities which are specifically mentioned in the HIPAA regulations.
 If the facility has a BAA with ACR, they are covered under HIPAA.
 If not, contact the ACR to obtain an agreement for signature.

 Each image should include the information below.
 If the required exam ID items are absent, the case will fail accreditation.

 Facility location - The “facility name and location” should be recorded on each image of the study.
 The location could be as basic as city and state; it does not need to be the full address.
 The ACR is aware of the problems that some units have with this, and consequently, will not fail a facility for this reason alone, as long as the other required labeling is present.
 However, ACR reviewers will recommend that location information be included on the images.

 Anatomic location of area being evaluated using text annotation (clock face notation) (required)

-Transducer orientation (required on all images, including each biopsy image) Note: Body markers will only be acceptable in conjunction with written transducer orientations.
+Transducer orientation is required on all images, including each biopsy image and both split screen images, if used.
+Body markers will only be acceptable in conjunction with written transducer orientations.